aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

     http://localhost:6234/Application#/tenant/phonebook

-We should also conditionally define angular routes.
+We should also conditionally define Angular routes.
 Thus, if user has no permission to enter this page, he can not activate the route:

     if (abp.auth.hasPermission('Pages.Tenant.PhoneBook')) {